MicrosoftDocs/Advertising-docs/Advertising/adsua/bing-ads/hlp_BA_CONC_IntentionalNKWConflicts.md

 ## Running a product negative keyword conflict report

+This report shows negative keywords and the corresponding product ads that are being prevented from showing in your shopping campaigns.
+It can help you assess whether the negative keywords applied to your Shopping campaigns are excessively restricting your campaign performance.
 1. On the **Reports** page, in the left pane, click **Standard Reports > Product ads > Product negative keyword conflicts report**.
 1. Select the **Show (unit of time)**, **Date range**, and download **Format**.
 1. Under **Choose your columns**, add or remove the columns you’d like to see in your report.